Bell YOH-4

-The Bell YOH-4 (originally YHO-4) was a single-engine, single-rotor light helicopter, developed for the United States Army's Light Observation Helicopter program.
+The Bell YOH-4 (originally YHO-4) is a single-engine, single-rotor light helicopter, developed for the United States Army's Light Observation Helicopter program.
 While the YOH-4A was unsuccessful in the original LOH competition, Bell redesigned it as the sleek Bell 206A JetRanger for the commercial market, and enjoyed instant and lasting success.
 In 1967, the Army reopened the LOH competition, and the 206A-based OH-58 Kiowa was selected.

 Development

 On 14 October 1960, the United States Navy solicited responses from 25 aircraft manufacturers to a request for proposals (RFP) on behalf of the Army for the Light Observation Helicopter (LOH).
 Bell entered the competition along with 12 other manufacturers, including Hiller Aircraft and Hughes Tool Co., Aircraft Division.
 In January 1961, Bell submitted Design 250 (D-250), which would eventually be designated as the YHO-4.
 On 19 May 1961, Bell and Hiller were announced as winners of the design competition.